starlilyth/IRC-Eggdrop-TCL/README.md

 TCL scripts for use with Eggdrop IRC bots.

-Developed originally on Eggdrop 1.6.x, but should work with 1.9.x if compat module is loaded.
+Developed originally on Eggdrop 1.6.x, but mostly tested with 1.9.x.
 I like sqlite3, so data storage for these scripts uses it.

 - URL2IRC (lilyurl): Scans links in IRC channels and returns titles and tinyurl, and logs to a webpage.